shadib42/shadib42.github.io/README.md

 Q. Why is Markdown better than a word processor?

 A.  There are several reasons why markdown is better,
+    - Markdown is very lightweight markup language with a very clean syntax
    - Markdown is more versatile.
 You can use it to create websites, notes, techinical documentations etc.
-   - Markdown is very lightweight markup language with a very clean syntax
    - Markdown takes up very less memory to be created which is why it is also very easily portable.
    - It can be opened by any application no matter the operating system and created on any device.
    - If some modification is required the effort needed is very low.

+   - Word processor such as Microsoft Word is a very good tool to write texts but it unsuitable for creating websites.
+   - It is not very versatile as it is only available for Windows and macOs operating systems.

 Q. Why is my resume not showing up?

-A. There can be multiple situation where the resume might not showing up.
+A. There can be multiple situation where the resume might not show up.
   - Error in repository name: the reporsitory name has to in the format username.github.io.
 If it is not in this format the      page will not generate.
   - If the correct branch from which the site is generated is not selected.
   - If the resume is in the wrong file: the resume has to be in the file labelled index.md

 Q. Why use GitHub pages to host your website?

 A. GitHUb Pages is availabe for free for anyone with a GitHub account.
 GitHub Pages can be used to host personal or professional website very easily.
-Websites with custom domains can also be created using GitHub Pages.
+It is very easily customizable with site generators such as Jekyll and websites with custom domains can also be created using GitHub Pages.